Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/Research/Experimental Control/README.md

 `Position_actual(ID)`

-reads the actual position from an actuator.
+reads the angles from an actuator.

 </br>

 `Velocity_actual_rpm(ID)`

-reads the actual velocity from an actuator.
+reads the velocity from an actuator.

 </br>

 `Torque_actual(ID)`

-reads the actual torque from an actuator.
+reads the torque from an actuator.

 </br>

 `Read_all_positions()`

-reads and prints all position data from actuators.
+reads and prints all angles from actuators.

 </br>